 URL has been copied successfully!

-Basic Course on Fluid Dynamics, Heat & Mass Transport Phenomena-Run3 2024
+Fluid Dynamics, Heat & Mass Transport Phenomena Course 2026

 This Online Live Course is an opportunity for all engineers, and experts in fundamental science and biomedical engineering towards conceptual and mathematical modeling of their cases studies.
 In particular it can be a very helpful course for CFD Users empowering them for more efficient and reliable CFD Simulations for complex practical processes and fruitful postprocessing data analysis.
 (Registration Form 👇 ).